konveyor/asset-generation/docs/deploying-cf-locally.md

 > 💡 Note: This environment is not production-grade.

+> ⚠️ Important: This setup only works on bare-metal Fedora 41.<br/>
+> Installing it on a VM or a virtualized host does not work and is not supported.

 ## Install VirtualBox and prerequisites

 Ensure that VirtualBox and its extension pack are installed and configured